ntlively/Venitox/README.md

 Now run `npm run build` and open up your `index.html` file in a browser.

-You should see some text that says `Hello World!`.
+You should see some text that says `Home World!`.
 Below that, you'll see a textbox.
 If you change the content of the textbox, you'll notice how the text is synchronized between the two.